How Many Golf Lessons do you Need?

 Someone completely new to the game is advised to get at least one lesson to make sure they get most of the fundamentals correct.
 This is because once you’ve ingrained habits into your game it will be much more difficult to change them later if they impede your progress.
 Things like your grip, stance or posture.

-What Will be Covered in a Lesson?
+What Will Be Covered in a Lesson?

 I don’t think I can stress too much the importance of having a good grip.
 Over the years I’ve seen a number of very odd grips and I’ve yet to see anyone play really well with one.

 Aim is one area of the golf swing that tends to be forgotten.
-A good teacher will impress upon their students the importance of working on making sure that your aim is correct.
+A good teacher will impress upon their students the importance of working on making sure that their aim is correct.
 Even the best rifle in the world won’t hit the target if it is not aimed at the target!

 You need a solid base to make a good golf swing.
 Your stance is the foundation upon which your swing is built.
 During any series of lessons, a teacher is going to point out whether your stance is helping or hindering your game.